BRAINF4RT/forecastingbot/README.md

-"Error free?"
-Yeah I know, it was COMPLETELY free to make a whole lotta errors.
+"'Error free?', Yeah I know, it was COMPLETELY free to make a whole lotta errors."

 Came 48th out of 56 in the the Warmup Minibench, but there's always the next one.
+Having shoddy prompts DOES appear to negatively impact bot accuracy.